mosra/magnum-website/content/blog/backstage/reducing-cpp-compilation-time-in-magnum-code-optimizations.rst

 operator and destructor.
 You can circumvent this by making it a reference or pointer and then explicitly define the constructor and other functions in source file.
-The D-Pointer approach, which is very heavily used in Qt, is another solution to this and many other issues, however the additional heap allocation and indirection has performance implications and thus is not used in Magnum.
+The D-Pointer approach, which is very heavily used in Qt, is another solution for this and many other issues, however the additional heap allocation and indirection has performance implications and thus is not used in Magnum.